satansdeer/satansdeer.github.com/content/legacy-posts/react-window/index.md

 )
 ```

-The browser just hangs and prompts us to stop the script.
+The browser hangs and prompts us to stop the script.

 ![simple list in react](./lists.png)